Standard Poodle FAQ

 8. Do you have older poodles for sale?

 - Answer: Rarely.
 Generally my pups are all sold by the time they are 8 weeks of age.
-It may be that several might be with us for 4 months.
-Instead of dropping a price after 4 months that we have now done more vaccinations and training, we donate remaining pups to Can Do Canines in MN and a Vet group in TX to be trained for service dogs, paying it forward :o)
+It may be that several might be with us for 3 months.
+Instead of dropping a price after 3 months, that I have now done more vaccinations and training, I donate remaining pups to service groups as a Vet group in Austin, TX to be trained for service dogs, paying it forward :o)

 * Royal Standard Poodle Questions...yummy bones to chew?